antvis/G2Plot/docs/api/plots/pie.en.md

 <description>**optional** _object_</description>

 Statistical content components.
-When the innerRadius (' innerRadius') is greater than 0, the default is to display the summary value.
+When the innerRadius is greater than 0, the default is to display the summary value.
 You can use 'formatter' to format the content, or you can use 'customHtml' to customize more content.

 ![image](https://gw.alipayobjects.com/zos/bmw-prod/860bbf6e-cf20-4bdf-88bd-e8d685d12e9a.svg)